OTAKUWeBer/AutoChessBot/README.md

    python main.py
    ```

-2. **Choose your color when prompted:**
+2. **Choose your color using the GUI:**
-   - Enter `1` if playing as White
+   - Click `White` if playing as White
-   - Enter `2` if playing as Black
+   - Click `Black` if playing as Black
+   - Press `ESC` to go back and choose the color again

 3. **Use 100% zoom for better accuracy.**

-4. **Double-click on the chessboard or anywhere after opening Chess.com in your game for auto best move.**

-5. The script will:
+4. The script will: (After you click "Play next move")
    - Extract the FEN
    - Flip the board if necessary
    - Get the best move from Stockfish
    - Automatically execute the best move in your game

-6. The best move will be displayed in the terminal.
+5. The best move will be displayed only in the GUI.

-### (Planned) Graphical User Interface
-A GUI will replace the terminal-based interaction, making the tool more user-friendly.
+6. **For better visibility, move the Tkinter application window to the side so the board is clearly visible.**

 ## Configuration
 You need to provide a session ID for Chessify in `getfen.py`: